Trusted WordPress tutorials, when you need them most.

 • OptinMonster – to help you get more email subscribers and succeed in your blogging journey.

-Aside from these, we also recommend looking at our expert pick of the must have WordPress plugins and useful blogging tools to manage and grow your blog.
+In addition to these, we recommend looking at our expert pick of the must-have WordPress plugins and useful blogging tools for managing and growing your blog.

 You can install all of these plugins from inside your WordPress dashboard.
-We have created a step-by-step guide on how to install a WordPress plugin.
+We have created a step-by-step guide on installing a WordPress plugin.

 I want to change my site’s WordPress theme, can I do that?